Nanopteron solution of the Korteweg-de Vries equation: Quasisoliton behavior as a nanopteron

 epsf

-Fig. 3 presents a comparison of the classical soliton solution \eqref{cls} to the nanopteron solution \eqref{nanou} with $m=0.001$ at $t=0$.
-As can be seen, the curves of them coincide exactly with each other at a large space-scale.
-However, the inset on the right side of Fig. 3 shows that the oscillating tails is nonvanishing despite of the tiny amplitude.
-When we takes $m$ a little larger, the nanopteron tail shows up conspicuously.
-Fig. 4(a) presents a comparison of classical soliton to the nanopteron structures with $m=0.02$ and $\delta=\pm1$ at $t=0$.
-With $\delta=1$, the soliton core of the nanopteron is higher and slightly narrower than the classical soliton.
-While with the parameter $\delta=-1$, the soliton core of the nanopteron is shorter and slightly wider than the classical soliton.
+A comparison of the classical soliton to the nanopteron for $m=0.001$ at $t=0$ is given in Fig. 3, which demonstrates that the curves of two solutions coincide exactly with each other at a large space scale.
+However, the inset on the right side of Fig. 3 shows that the oscillating tail is nonvanishing despite of a tiny amplitude.
+When $m$ becomes a little larger, the nanopteron tail grows up conspicuously.
+Fig. 4(a) presents a comparison of classical soliton to the nanopteron structures for $m=0.02$ and $\delta=\pm1$ at $t=0$.
+It is observed that the soliton core of the nanopteron is higher and slightly narrower than the classical soliton when $\delta=-1$, while shorter and slightly wider when $\delta=-1$.
 Interestingly, the crests and troughs of the surrounded sinusoidal waves of the nanopteron structures with $\delta=\pm1$ are corresponding to each other.
-Fig. 4(b) and Fig. 4(c) reveal the dressed structure of nanopteron solution with $\delta=1$.
-Fig. 4(b) shows that, apart from the soliton center, the solution rapidly approaches a small amplitude sinusoidal wave oscillating around zero.
-From Eq. \eqref{shifts}, the phase shift of the small amplitude sinusoidal wave can be approximately determined as $W_2\pi\simeq12.77$, which is in accordance with the Fig. 4(b).
-Figure 4(c) reveals that only soliton $S_L+S_R$ is left after the sinusoidal wave are ruled out from the exact solution u.
-Fig 4(d) is a three-dimensional plot of the nanopteron solution with $\delta=1$.
+Fig. 4(b) and Fig. 4(c) reveal the dressed structure of the nanopteron solution with $\delta=1$.
+Fig. 4(b) shows that apart from the soliton center, the solution rapidly approaches a small amplitude sinusoidal wave oscillating around zero.
+From eq. \eqref{shifts}, the phase shift of the small amplitude sinusoidal wave can be approximately calculated as $W_2\pi\simeq12.77$, which is in accordance with Fig. 4(b).
+Fig. 4(c) reveals that only a soliton $S_L+S_R$ is left after the sinusoidal wave are ruled out from the exact solution $u$.
+Fig. 4(d) is a three-dimensional plot of the nanopteron solution with $\delta=1$.

 epsf